flutter/website/src/docs/development/tools/devtools/memory.md

 events are detected e.g., memory GC (garabage collection),Flutter events, user fired events (using the ```dart:developer``` package) are collected in the same timeline as the memory statistics.
-All of this collected statistics and events are displayed in charts (see Anatomoy of Memory).
+All of this collected statistics and events are displayed in charts see [Memory anatomy](#memory-anatomy].

+## Analysis and snapshots

+A Snapshot is a complete, the most complex and time consuming view of all objects in the Dart memory heap.
+Each time a snapshot is taken, an analysis is performed over the collected memory data.
+The analysis attempts to identify any memory patterns that may cause leaks or lead to application crashes.
+For example, loading large assets for thumbnail-sized images inefficiently, memory usage can be improved by loading smaller assets or adjusting the cacheWidth/cacheHeight to decode an image to a smaller size reducing the memory usage of the ImageCache.
+The analysis catches issues like this see [Analysis tab](#analysis-tab].

+## Allocations and tracking

-The next level of understanding memory involes you directly interacting with DevTools and your application to isolate a short period of time that you are interested in knowing how many objects were allocated, how many bytes were allocated, or tracking all the places in your code where a particular class is allocated.
-This information is available under the "Allocations" tab of Memory profiler.
+Monitoring all allocations involes you directly interacting with DevTools and your application to isolate a short period of time that you are interested in knowing how many objects were allocated, how many bytes were allocated, or tracking all the places in your code where a particular class is allocated.
+This information is available under the "Allocations" tab of Memory profiler and his a fairly fast with less overhead than using a snapshot.

 Monitoring allocations and resetting of accumulators, helps to analyze the accumulator counts (number of objects or bytes allocated) in a short